Michigan State University shooter had 2 guns: police

 EAST LANSING, Mich.
 (AP) — The man who shot eight students at Michigan State University, killing three, had two handguns that were purchased legally but not registered, police said Thursday.

-The 9 mm guns and ammunition were found with Anthony McRae when he killed himself Monday night after being confronted by police, said deputy campus police chief Chris Rozman.
+The 9 mm guns, ammunition and a two-page note were found with Anthony McRae when he killed himself Monday night after being confronted by police, said deputy campus police chief Chris Rozman.

+Investigators said they still were trying to pin down a motive, three days after the violence at the East Lansing campus, but they described the 43-year-old McRae as a loner.

+“He felt he was slighted in some way from people or businesses,” said Rozman, adding, however, that McRae had no connection to Michigan State as a student or employee.

-The shootings took place at Berkey Hall and the MSU Union.
+The shootings took place at Berkey Hall, an academic building, and the MSU Union.

 The students who died were from suburban Detroit: Brian Fraser, 20, Arielle Anderson, 19, and Alexandria Verner, 20.

-The five injured students remain in critical condition at a Lansing hospital but were showing “signs of improvement,” interim university President Teresa Woodruff said.
+One of the five injured students was upgraded to stable condition at Sparrow Hospital.
+The others remained in critical condition but with “signs of improvement,” interim university President Teresa Woodruff said.

+Investigators interviewed McRae’s father, who said his son had no friends and mostly stayed in a room at their Lansing home, said Lt.
+Rene Gonzalez of the state police.

+McRae walked nearly 4 miles (6 kilometers) toward his home after the shootings and said nothing before killing himself in front of police, Gonzalez said.

 Classes remain suspended through the weekend.
 Berkey Hall, an academic building, will stay closed through the spring term, Woodruff said.

-Note: This story has been edited to correct the spelling of Gonzalez.